-Preliminary Research Strategies
+Preliminary Research Strategies A research plan should begin after you can clearly identify the focus of your argument.
+First, inform yourself about the

-A research plan should begin after you can clearly identify the focus of your argument.
-First, inform yourself about the basics of your topic (Wikipedia and general online searches are great starting points).
+Books, books, books ...Do not start research haphazardly-come up with a plan first. basics of your topic (Wikipedia and general online searches are great starting points).
 Be sure you've read all the assigned texts and carefully read the prompt as you gather preliminary information.
 This stage is sometimes called pre-research.